Temporal bandwidth of consecutive polariton condensation

-To investigate the role of k-dependent polariton dynamics in the non-trivial time-delay dependence of Fig.\ref{fig:2}b, we perform time-integrated imaging of the k-space polariton emission for different pump-pump time-delays.
-Figure \ref{fig:3}a shows the extracted FWHM of the k-space emission profiles as a function of pump-pump time-delay.
-The insets of Fig.\ref{fig:3}a, \textbf{i-iii}, correspond to three snapshots at time-delays annotated in Fig.\ref{fig:3}a.
-We observe a clear narrowing of the distribution of polariton wavevectors towards the ground-state on either side of the zero time-delay, reaching a minimum at $\sim\pm2~\rm ps$.
+To investigate the k-dependent polariton dynamics in the non-trivial time-delay dependence of Fig.\ref{fig:2}b, we perform time-integrated imaging of the k-space polariton emission for different pump-pump time-delays.
+Figure \ref{fig:3} shows the extracted full width at half maximum of the k-space emission profiles as a function of pump-pump time-delay, $\tau$.
+The insets of Fig.\ref{fig:3}, \textbf{i-iii}, correspond to three snapshots at time-delays annotated in Fig.\ref{fig:3}.
+We observe a clear narrowing of the distribution of polariton wavevectors towards the ground-state on either side of the zero time-delay, reaching a minimum at $\tau \sim\pm1.7~\rm ps$, that correlates with the emission maxima in Fig.\ref{fig:2}b.
 This wavevector redistribution points at the presence of k-dependent dynamics across the LPB that cannot stem from the slow, sub-nanosecond, multi-step thermalization processes \cite{Tereshchenkov2024}.
-The ultrafast wavevector redistribution is rather driven by rapid k-dependent loses associated with polariton outflow from blue-shifted polariton condensates \cite{Yagafarov2020,Putintsev2023}, as recently described in a similar polymer microcavity \cite{Putintsev2024}.
-Ballistic losses gradually reduce the polariton condensate wavevector distribution resulting in higher polariton occupancy towards \textbf{k}=0.
-The residual distribution of condensate wavevectors acts as a seed upon arrival of the second 200 fs pump-pulse, stimulating polariton amplification of the ``near-\textbf{k}=0" modes.
+The ultrafast wavevector redistribution is rather driven by rapid k-dependent non-radiative losses that gradually reduce the width of the distribution of the polariton wavevectors resulting in a relatively higher polariton occupancy towards \textbf{k}=0 upon arrival of the second 200 fs pump-pulse, see Fig.\ref{fig:3}.
+The physical mechanism behind such non-radiative losses of polaritons can be associated with bimolecular quenching of densely localized Frenkel excitons with the delocalized propagating polaritons of non-zero in-plane momenta \cite{Mazza2013, Zheng2024}.
+The additional non-radiative quenching channel increases linearly with the absolute value of polariton in-plane momentum: $\gamma_q({\rm\textbf{k}})=\gamma_q^{(1)}|\rm\textbf{k}|$, for derivation see SI, Section I. By taking into account such k-dependent losses we obtain a single-free-parameter model, which we use to fit the real-space time-delay scan on Fig.\ref{fig:2}b with the best fit value of $\gamma_q^{(1)}=4.8 ~\rm ps^{-1}\upmu m$, see the black solid line in Fig.\ref{fig:2}b.